 Sufficed to say there is not a Bristol City manager kit so that is why we are talking about the Arsenal Manager Kit.

-The kit adds something to the game that is really hard to put my finger on, I think we are conditioned by advertising, branding and the modern world to value names.
+The kit adds something to the game that is hard to put my finger on, I think we are conditioned by advertising, branding and the modern world to value names.
 To put an intangible value on names like Emirates or Etihad Stadium because they are real places, we have been to them, we know them and it gives Superclub an authenticity that Red Valley Rovers will never capture.

 Essentially the Wild Cards adds more players but some of these players are Veterans.
 A veteran is the exact opposite of a developing player.